 Babywearing is not new to me — I had seen my elder sister wore her children, and our parents had worn her when she was a baby, so I knew that babywearing can help me parent.
 So as a part of our preparation for the new baby, I got a linen ringsling, thinking it would be good to use in the warm heat of Savannah.
 Through videocall, my sister (who lives on the other side of the world) helped me ensure I was using the ringsling correctly.

 My husband was open to the idea as well, especially after seeing how our son quickly fell asleep as soon as he was in the ringsling.
 We got a soft structured carrier that we both could use since it is adjustable.
 My husband was so tickled by the fact that our son fell asleep on him when he wore the carrier that he was sold on babywearing!
 Many days after that, he would come home to find me sitting on the couch with our newborn son in the ringsling, sleeping contentedly.
 I remember our house looking semi-okay, since babywearing allowed me to tend to my son while taking care of other things that need to be done.
+By the way, if you have bats in the attic, leaving bat droppings guano behind you need professional Raleigh Bat Removal.
+Bats in the attic cause damage to homes and a danger to health with histoplasmosis.
+Bat control should always be done with bat exclusion as bat trapping is illegal.
+If you need Raleigh NC bat removal contact Triangle Wildlife Removal for bat control help.

 While my husband and I are both babywearers, our reasons are different — he’s more of a practical user, while I’m more on the “practical+hobbyist’ level.
 He is however very supportive of my love for this amazing practice — I’ve gotten woven wraps as gifts, and he would often geek out on carriers and wraps with me.
 Sometimes he would come back from work with stories about how he had talked about babywearing with his colleagues; I still laugh whenever I remember how he had described a carrier as a ‘baby assault pack’ to a colleague and that one time we almost traded a ringsling for 2 hens.